-CX casts a wider net than DX.
-While DX is just one part of CX, it's vital to the success of your overall CX.
-By improving DX, you inevitably improve your overall CX.
+DX is vital to the success of your overall customer experience strategy.
+By improving your digital channels, you inevitably improve your overall CX.

 To improve DX, you need to be constantly capturing customer feedback across the digital ecosystem.
 Capturing customer feedback data helps you understand where pain points arise on the customer journey so you can iterate and improve their experience.